 Once a decomposing or moist wood structure like a tree is found, the worker ants will excavate tunnels into the wood to build their nests.
 Therefore, if you find carpenter ants in a tree, the tree is likely decomposing or has sections that are rotting.

 For this reason, a carpenter ant nest is unlikely to be found inside of a living, healthy tree.
-Carpenter ants are most likely in your tree because it’s unhealthy, dying, or dead.
-Acting quickly to get rid of carpenter ants in your tree is the best way to try to save the tree.
+Carpenter ants are likely in your tree or stump, because it’s unhealthy, dying, or dead.
+Acting quickly to kill carpenter ants in your tree is the best way to try to save the tree.

-Steps To Identifying if Carpenter Ants Are In Your Tree
+Steps To Identifying Carpenter Ants In Your Tree

 Getting rid of carpenter ants in a tree can take some work, but it’s manageable if you have the right products.
 Proper identification of the pest and knowing what signs to look for in and around a tree are crucial steps in assessing treatment options.

-Let’s take a look at 4 steps you can take to determining carpenter ant activity and then some suggestions for treating the problem.
+You can take these four steps to determine carpenter ant activity and then some suggestions for treating the problem.

 1: Properly Identify the Ants

-The first step to take is to be absolutely sure that carpenter ants are in the tree.
-This ant species shares many common traits with termites including an infestation of wood, tunneling and the creation of exit holes, the production of frass, as well as the slow deterioration of wood from their activity.
+The first step to take is to make sure that carpenter ants are in the tree.
+These ants share many common traits with termites, including infesting of wood, tunneling, and creating exit holes, producing frass, as well as causing slow deterioration of wood from their activity.

-Carpenter ants can have color schemes ranging from black, brown, and red and typically measure upward of 13mm in length.
-This species is larger than house or sugar ants, and if you see ants crawling around wood and especially inside of wood, this is a good indication of carpenter ants.
+You will typically see red, brown, or black carpenter ants, and they measure upward of 13mm in length.
+This species is larger than house or fire ants, and if you see ants crawling around wood, and especially inside of wood, this is a good indication of carpenter ants.

 2: Look for Frass

-Carpenter ants produce a substance known as frass as the ants tunnel through wood.
-Frass is essentially pulverized wood, soil, and even parts of dead ants that are expelled from inside of the nest.
-Frass resembles saw wood, and this is basically what it is since the ants shred wood as they burrow deep within a structure.
+Carpenter ants produce a substance known as frass, as the ants tunnel through wood.
+Frass is essentially pulverized wood, soil, and even parts of dead ants that are expelled from the inside of the nest.
+Frass resembles sawdust, and this is basically what it is since the ants shred wood as they burrow deep within a structure.

 You can find carpenter ant frass along the base of a tree or even around tiny exit holes on the surface of a tree.